Transformative Travel Experiences in West Africa

 There are several other airlines leaving these hubs that allow for a daytrip layover in places like Spain and Morocco and Portugal.

-We recommend doing a quick google flights search as early as possible, and allow flexibility within 1-3 days of retreat dates to see a variety of flight and price options.
+We recommend doing a quick google flights search as early as possible, and allow flexibility within 1-3 days of trip dates to see a variety of flight and price options.

 digital screen collage with pre-travel guide